sanjeevkumar761/ARGUS-In-A-Day-Hands-on-Lab/README.md

 # ARGUS in a day workshop👾

 Welcome to your **ARGUS hands-on lab** experience!
-This repos gets you all setup to embark on your assigned epic quest.
+This repo gets you all the setup to embark on your assigned epic quest.
 Excited yet?

 ```text
 Did you know ARGUS stands for Automated Retrieval and GPT Understanding System?
 ```

-Today you will be doing a deep dive into ARGUS🦹🏻‍♂️.
+Today you will be doing a deep dive into ARGUS🦹🏻‍♂️ and embark on a journey full of quests!

 ## Introduction